uoscompsci/PRISONER/doc/tutorials.gettingstarted.rst

 -------------------

 For developing experiments, you will probably want to run a PRISONER server locally on your development machine to quickly iterate.
 There are two ways to do
-this: using our pre-prepared Docker VM image, or pulling the latest release from GitHub.
+this: using our pre-prepared Docker VM image, or cloning the latest release from GitHub.

 Spin-up a Docker VM